-If you are replacing your entire system or a drive containing your operating system, refer to the instructions for restoring all files on a new drive instead.
+If you are replacing your entire system or a drive containing your operating system, refer to the instructions for downloading all files on a new drive instead.
 The article below applies to replacing a drive used for storage only.

 Step 1: Update your new drive with the old drive’s name or letter